ABOUT US

 Our Mission

-"to enhance the lives of individuals and families living with FASD"
+"to enhance the lives of people impacted by FASD"

 Our Vision